 - Provides expert advice and guidance on projects involving Byzantine collections, including collection management, preservation, and reformatting.

 - May prepare, oversee or advise on exhibitions, both on-site and online, using the library’s collections.

 - Represents the Dumbarton Oaks Library to external professional and scholarly constituencies.

 - Performs related duties as needed.

 PhD in a field relevant to Byzantine studies, or MA in such a field with ALA-accredited MLS or foreign equivalent.
 At least 3 years of experience working in an academic or research library.
 Demonstrated knowledge of scholarly trends and practices in Byzantine Studies.
 Strong knowledge of Byzantine, medieval, or late antique history, art history, and bibliography.
 Fluency in English and working knowledge of at least two additional languages.

 Knowledge of Greek and Slavic languages highly desirable.
 Experience working on Digital Humanities projects.
 Demonstrated involvement in national or international programs or initiatives.
 Demonstrated active involvement in professional or scholarly associations.
 Strong commitment to user-centered services.
 Demonstrated interest in and engagement with trends and practices in academic libraries.
 Proven ability to work independently and in a collaborative environment.
 Excellent interpersonal and communication skills.

-This position is open until January 31.
+This position is open until filled.
 Qualified candidates should send a resume and cover letter by clicking the link below:

 Dumbarton Oaks is an Equal Opportunity Employer (EOE).